-It is the responsibility of all supervisors to ensure that any vacation, sick and personal days taken by the employee are reported in the Kronos system (non-exempt/hourly) or tracked manually (exempt).
-The absence tracker template is available on the Human Resources webpage on MyQ, under Campus Offices - Human Resources - Documents and Forms - General Forms.
+It is the responsibility of all supervisors to ensure that any vacation, sick and personal days taken by the employee are reported in the ADP system (non-exempt/hourly) or tracked through Self-Service (exempt administrator staff).

 The University strives to remain open under adverse weather conditions, such as snowstorms, so that the University may meet its responsibilities to all its students, many of whom reside on campus.
 However, on rare occasions, classes may be canceled or postponed because of weather conditions and, even more rarely, the entire University may temporarily close.